Sarohia94/-Project-4-Baking-Blog/README.md

 ![Sixth feature](docs/features/home.png)

-7. Admin blog posts will try to give the user some knowledge and general advise relating to baker based on experience.
+7. Admin blog posts will try to give the user some knowledge and general advice relating to baking based on experience.

 ![Seventh feature](docs/features/blog_post.png)